INTRODUCING EMERSON CREEK WIND

 ABOUT EMERSON CREEK WIND

-Emerson Creek Wind could offer an opportunity to address Ohio’s growing electricity demand and replace the energy from the announced numerous fossil fuel plant closings in the Midwest with clean domestic energy, while diversifying Huron and Erie Counties' economies and supporting the rural farm community.
+Emerson Creek Wind offers an opportunity to address Ohio’s growing electricity demand and replace the energy from the announced numerous fossil fuel plant closings in the Midwest with clean domestic energy, while diversifying the local farm economy.

 AN ECONOMIC OPPORTUNITY FOR ERIE AND HURON COUNTIES